fmorenovr/fmorenovr.github.io/pages/ML-recurrent_networks.md

  Many-to-Many {% raw %} $ T_x \neq T_y $ {% endraw %} | ![][m2m_2] | A sequence of multiple steps as input mapped to a sequence with multiple steps as output.

 ### Forward Propagation

+To train an RNN, we need to do the same steps as an ANN, ForwardProp, and BackProp.
+Our model and parameters are shown below:

 <p align="center">
   <img src="/assets/ml/recurrent_networks/architecture.png">